using a video light in photography

 - Lowel ID-Light 100 Watt Focus Flood

-- Lowel Handle and Stud-Link – a more comfortable way to hold the video light than trying to grapple with it when it becomes a hot potato under your fingers.
+- Lowel Handle and Stud-Link – a more comfortable way to hold the hot video light..

-- Lowel Complete Four-Leaf Barndoor Set - to flag the video light, (ie, control the way the video light spills), you will need a set of barndoors.
+- Lowel Complete Four-Leaf Barndoor Set - to flag the video light - ie, control the way the video light spills.

 - spare 100W bulbs – just in case!